-Construction contracts often incorporate other documents such as drawings and specifications.
-In order to avoid confusion about which versions of these documents are incorporated into construction contracts such documents are often printed and initialled or signed by the parties at the time of executing the main contract.
-Reference to the schedule of amendments to building contracts or other construction contracts should be made in the documents that it seeks to amend and make it clear that the terms of the schedule of amendments prevail.
+Construction contracts often incorporate other documents, such as drawings and specifications.
+To avoid confusion about which versions of these documents are incorporated into construction contracts, such documents are often printed and initialled or signed by the parties at the time of executing the main contract.
+Reference to the schedule of amendments to building contracts, or other construction contracts, should be made in the documents that it seeks to amend and make it clear that the terms of the schedule of amendments prevail.

 For more information please contact David Weare